nfrastack/herald/contrib/systemd/README.md

 ### Adding Command-Line Arguments

-You can customize the behavior of the ZT DNS Companion application by adding command-line arguments to the `ExecStart` line in the service file.
+You can customize the behavior of the Container DNS Companion application by adding command-line arguments to the `ExecStart` line in the service file.
 For example:

 ```ini
 [Service]